opencog/link-grammar/link-grammar/dict-atomese/README.md

  * Avoids the need for a batch dump of the AtomSpace data to a DB file.
- * Enables "lifelong learning": as new language uses are learned, the AtomSpace contents are changed, and those changes become visible to the parser.
+ * Enables "lifelong learning": as new language uses are learned, the AtomSpace contents are changed, and those changes become immediately visible to the parser.

 This is meant to work with dictionaries created by the code located in the [OpenCog learn repo](https://github.com/opencog/learn).

-**Version 0.9.1** -- All basic features have been implemented.
+**Version 0.9.2** -- All basic features have been implemented.
 All known bugs have been fixed.
-A better demo dict needs to be prepared.

 Building
 --------